-(Annapolis, MD—April 15, 2020) Annapolis Musicians Fund for Musicians, Inc. (AMFM) plans to award $4,000 in grants from its David Glaser Education Fund, to be shared among three organizations whose local summer music programs benefit underserved students in the greater Annapolis area.
-Due to the novel coronavirus pandemic, the grants are conditional and will be awarded if the summer youth programs can proceed.
+(Annapolis, MD—June 8, 2021) Annapolis Musicians Fund for Musicians, Inc. (AMFM) is pleased to award $6,000 in grants from its David Glaser Education Fund.
+The funds will be shared between two organizations whose local summer music programs benefit underserved students in the greater Annapolis area.

-“We had an impressive pool of applicants,” says AMFM President Matt McConville.
-“Our funds will allow disadvantaged youth to be mentored in music for a full week, and that could be life changing.
-We’re pleased to honor David Glaser’s legacy in this way.”
+“These are established, top-notch programs,” says AMFM President Matt McConville.
+“Our funds will allow underserved youth to be mentored in music this summer, under COVID-19-safe conditions.
+We’re pleased to honor David Glaser’s legacy by providing such opportunities.”

 The grants are just one of AMFM’s youth programs.
-The Tim King Scholarship Fund, which provides funding for music instruction at Bates Middle School and subsidies for underserved students who take lessons with local music organizations, will be awarding a $5,000 scholarship to a high school senior intending to pursue a bachelor’s degree in music performance in May.
+The Tim King Scholarship Fund, which provides funding for music instruction at Bates Middle School and subsidies for underserved students who take lessons with local music organizations, recently awarded a $5,000 scholarship to a high school senior intending to pursue a bachelor’s degree in music performance.

 AMFM is a nonprofit organization that was created to provide financial relief to professional Annapolis musicians who cannot work due to sickness, injury, or any other circumstance leaving them unable to perform.
-It is currently providing relief for gigs lost due to COVID-19-related venue closures.
-The organization raises funds through donations and through music events that showcase local professional talent.
-Its “In the Vane of Van Morrison” fundraiser, which was scheduled for March 16, 2020, has been postponed due to the pandemic.
+It raises funds through donations and through music events that showcase local professional talent.